qbicode/blinkdms/README.rst

 BlinkDMS
 ========

-BlinkDMS is a lightweight DMS for small companies (~500 employees) or other organizations.
+BlinkDMS is a lightweight DMS (Document Management System) for small companies (~500 employees) or other organizations.
 It is focused on version management and a controlled release process.

 Features:
-  * target industrial area: production
+  * target area: industrial research, development, production
-  * max number of documents or versions: just limited by the memory volume, designed for millions
+  * max number of documents or versions: just limited by the memory volume, designed for millions of docs
-  * typical number of users: 100, but theoretically unlimited
+  * typical number of users: 100, but theoretically unlimited (some GUI elements will be improved for larger numbers in the future)
-  * area of usage: cooperation, workflow, regulated doc archiving
+  * area of usage: cooperation, workflow, regulated doc archiving, need for released documents
-  * regulated (medical) industries under e.g. ISO13485, FDA CFR820, ready for software validation (not included in the documentation)
+  * special scope: regulated (medical) industries under e.g. ISO13485, FDA CFR820, ready for software validation (not included in the documentation)
   * electronic signature support, if configured: password validation required in the approval process
+  * each document has an unique, configurable document ID
   * optional automatic conversion from word to PDF, including document-ID, title and approval data injection
   * separate working areas for released and unreleased documents, no hassle with retrieving unreleased docs
   * possible to integrate with other systems